IgorBerman/dyn-allocation/README.md

    1. it seems that broadcasted data falls into "cached" category, so if you have broadcasts it might also prevent from releasing resources
 1. spark.shuffle.service.port = 7337 - should be sound with port of external shuffle service
 1. spark.dynamicAllocation.minExecutors = 1 - the default is 0
-1. spark.scheduler.listenerbus.eventqueue.size = 500000 - for details see SPARK-21460
+1. spark.scheduler.listenerbus.eventqueue.size = 500000 - for details see [SPARK-21460](https://issues.apache.org/jira/browse/SPARK-21460)

-At this point we started to run services with dynamic allocation on in production.
-After several hours of normal execution we started to notice degradation in those services.
+At this point we started to run services with dynamic allocation turned "on" in production.
+We started to notice degradation in those services after several hours of normal execution.
 Despite the fact that Mesos master was reporting available resources, the frameworks started to get less and less cpus from Mesos master.
-After investigations(by enabling debug logs) we have found that frameworks started to reject resource "offers" from Mesos master.
+After investigation(by enabling debug logs) we have found that frameworks started to reject resource "offers" from Mesos master.
 The were two reasons for this: we were running spark executors that were opening jmx port, so while using dynamic allocation same framework got additional offer from the same mesos-slave, tried to start executor on the same mesos-slave and failed(due to port collision).
-Driver started to blacklist mesos-slaves after only [2 such failures](https://github.com/apache/spark/blob/cfcd746689c2b84824745fa6d327ffb584c7a17d/resource-managers/mesos/src/main/scala/org/apache/spark/scheduler/cluster/mesos/MesosCoarseGrainedSchedulerBackend.scala#L66).
+Driver started to blacklist mesos-slaves after only [2 such failures](https://github.com/apache/spark/blob/cfcd746689c2b84824745fa6d327ffb584c7a17d/resource-managers/mesos/src/main/scala/org/apache/spark/scheduler/cluster/mesos/MesosCoarseGrainedSchedulerBackend.scala#L66) without any timeout of blacklisting.
 Since in dynamic allocation mode the starts and shutdowns of executors happen constantly, after 8 hours of the service running, approximately 1/3 of mesos-slaves became blacklisted for the services.

 ## Blacklisting mesos-slave nodes
 1. Spark has blacklisting mechanism that is turned off by default